Bjoerns-TB/M5Stack-LoRa-868-Network-Tester/README.md

 ## Changelog

   - 04.01.2021
-    - play beep on ACK received
+    - play beep on ACK received in ACK mode
     - reset counters on no ACK received

   - 03.01.2021